 \subsection{Native oxides on Nb at RT}

-The cross-sectional STEM image (Fig.~\ref{SunFig1}a) reveals an amorphous oxide region of $\sim$\,7\,nm on the surface of EP'ed Nb (measured at RT).
+The cross-sectional STEM image (figure~\ref{SunFig1}(a)) reveals an amorphous oxide region of $\sim$\,7\,nm on the surface of EP'ed Nb (measured at RT).
 Due to the limitations of each technique, structural deconvolution requires the combination and correlation of findings from EELS, ARXPS, and sputter-assisted XPS.
 The structure consists of Nb$_2$O$_5$ mixed with metallic Nb at the outermost layer, along with hydroxide and organics adsorbed.
 The next layer, which is 4\,--\,5\,nm thick, comprises a mixture of Nb$_2$O$_5$, NbO$_2$, NbO, NbO$_x$ (suboxide), and Nb.
 The following layer, which is 1\,--\,2\,nm thick, is a mixture of NbO, NbO$_x$, and Nb, with NbO$_x$ continuing and NbC appearing deeper.
 The evidence of these identifications is detailed below.

-EELS spectra (Fig.~\ref{SunFig1}b), taken at the locations indicated in Fig.~\ref{SunFig1}a, reveal two distinct regions with thicknesses of $\sim$\,5\,nm and $\sim$\,2\,nm, respectively.
-Fig.~S4 summarizes the EELS fingerprints collected from Nb$_2$O$_5$, NbO$_2$, and NbO in the literature \cite{SunRef31}, showing that the Nb$_2$O$_5$ and NbO$_2$ features have close energy states while NbO exhibits distinguishable energies near 535 eV and 548 eV.
+EELS spectra (figure~\ref{SunFig1}(b)), taken at the locations indicated in figure~\ref{SunFig1}(a), reveal two distinct regions with thicknesses of $\sim$\,5\,nm and $\sim$\,2\,nm, respectively.
+Figure~S4 summarizes the EELS fingerprints collected from Nb$_2$O$_5$, NbO$_2$, and NbO in the literature \cite{SunRef31}, showing that the Nb$_2$O$_5$ and NbO$_2$ features have close energy states while NbO exhibits distinguishable energies near 535 eV and 548 eV.
 Based on this, the EELS data suggests that the first 5\,nm of the oxide region is mixed with Nb$_2$O$_5$/NbO$_2$ and NbO, while the second 2\,nm is primarily NbO.
 This local probe substantiates the mixing composition within each layer of surface oxides.

-The XPS concentration profile (Fig.~\ref{SunFig1}c) also shows an oxide region of $\sim$\,7\,nm in thickness, followed by deeper oxygen and carbon impurities.
+The XPS concentration profile (figure~\ref{SunFig1}(c)) also shows an oxide region of $\sim$\,7\,nm in thickness, followed by deeper oxygen and carbon impurities.
 Additionally, contamination was observed at the outermost surface of all coupon samples studied, likely due to methanol cleaning.
-The deconvoluted structure of the hydroxyl, methoxy, carbonyl, and carboxyl dangling bonds is depicted in Fig.~S5.
+The deconvoluted structure of the hydroxyl, methoxy, carbonyl, and carboxyl dangling bonds is depicted in figure~S5.